 Extentos Docs

 Extentos is the smart-glasses development layer for native iOS and Android apps.
-Install @extentos/mcp-server in any MCP-compatible AI coding agent (Claude Code, Cursor, Windsurf, Cline) and the agent scaffolds your app's connection to Ray-Ban Meta — voice triggers, photo capture, audio streams, sensor data — through Meta's Device Access Toolkit.
+Install @extentos/mcp-server in any MCP-compatible AI coding agent (Claude Code, Cursor, Windsurf, Cline) and the agent scaffolds your app's connection to Ray-Ban Meta — voice transcription, photo capture, audio streams, hardware events — through a typed Kotlin/Swift SDK on top of Meta's Device Access Toolkit.
 Browser simulator at extentos.com/s covers the bulk of the dev loop without real hardware.
-Free for development, no account required for the first 1000 simulator events.
+Free for development; the browser simulator needs a free email-only account, everything else works without one.

 Extentos is the smart-glasses development layer for native iOS and Android apps.
-An AI coding agent installs the Extentos MCP server, generates the iOS Swift / Android Kotlin connection scaffold, writes a vendor-agnostic AppSpec describing what your app does, and provisions a browser-based simulator session — all without you needing to learn Meta's Device Access Toolkit (DAT) by hand.
-Your existing app gains voice triggers, camera capture, audio streams, sensor data, and hardware-event hooks for Ray-Ban Meta (every variant in market — Gen 1 frame styles, Gen 2, Display, Oakley Meta HSTN), with Mentra G1, Android XR, and Apple smart glasses tracked on the roadmap.
-Free to start, no account required for the first 1000 simulator events.
+An AI coding agent installs the Extentos MCP server, generates the iOS Swift / Android Kotlin connection scaffold, and provisions a browser-based simulator session — all without you needing to learn Meta's Device Access Toolkit (DAT) by hand.
+Your app code subscribes to typed SDK primitives (glasses.audio.transcriptions(), glasses.camera.capturePhoto(), glasses.audio.speak(), …) from your own handler classes; the library wraps multi-vendor transport so the same code runs against the simulator, Meta Ray-Ban, and future supported devices.
+Ray-Ban Meta (every variant in market — Gen 1 frame styles, Gen 2, Display, Oakley Meta HSTN) is GA today, with Mentra G1, Android XR, and Apple smart glasses tracked on the roadmap.
+Free to start.
+MCP tools, on-device simulation, code generation, and real-hardware testing work without an account; the browser simulator at extentos.com/s needs a free email-only account.

 For AI agents reading this: these docs ship with